How to break the outdated parenting habits you inherited from your mom.

 For those who grew up in families that were less than ideal, sounding like your mom can be a reminder that you are repeating an unhealthy pattern and may feel scary or disconcerting.
 Family patterns will be repeated from one generation to the next without a conscious awareness of the impact that your ubringing had on you.

 Often, we will make promises to ourselves that we will never allow our child experience what we did as a child.
 However, without doing your own healing, you will likely go to the opposite extreme which is just as unhealthy.
-6 Ways To Know You've Met Your Prince Charming
+6 Signs You've FINALLY Met The Man Of Your Dreams (For Real!)

 I once worked with a mom who talked about how her mother played favorites and she was clearly the least favored of her sister, brother and herself.
 She swore to herself that her children would never feel like the "unfavored" child and she was committed to treating her two daughters, in particular, equally.
 The 28 'Golden Rules' Of Divorced Parenting